Queensland derby: 2020–present

 In Round 1 of the 2020 NRL season, the sides faced each other in the first NRL match to be played at the new North Queensland Stadium.
 Brisbane won the match 28-21 in front of a crowd of 22,459.

 In the final round of the 2020 NRL season, Brisbane who were running last had the opportunity to avoid their first ever wooden spoon if they could defeat North Queensland who were sitting in 14th position.
 North Queensland would go on to defeat Brisbane 32-16 at Suncorp Stadium and condemn Brisbane to the wooden spoon.

 Starting from round four of the 2024 NRL season, the man of the match will be awarded the Carl Webb Medal, as a tribute to the forward who represented both clubs in the noughties.
-Webb died on 21 December 2023 following a battle with motor-neurone disease.
+Webb died on 21 December 2023, suffering from motor-neurone disease.